malick-jaures/projects/README.md

-# training_projects
+# trprojects
-This repository contains my some project I have been working on during my free time.
+This repository contains some projects I have been working on.
 Each folder contains a specific project I've worked on.
 I tried to make the directory's name self-explanatory of its content.

 ## [African Crisis Prediction](https://github.com/malick-jaures/training_projects/tree/master/African%20Crisis%20Prediction)